Stratio/ingestion/stratio-sinks/stratio-mongodb-sink/README.md

 - `dynamicCollection` *(string)*: Name of the event header that will be looked up for the collection name.
 This will only work when dynamic mode is enabled.
 Defaults to "collection".

-- `mongoUri` *(string, required)*: A [Mongo client URI](http://api.mongodb.org/java/current/com/mongodb/MongoClientURI.html) defining the MongoDB server address and, optionally, default database and collection.
+- `mongoUri` *(string, required)*: A [Mongo client URI](http://api.mongodb .org/java/current/com/mongodb/MongoClientURI.html) defining the MongoDB server address and, optionally authentication, default database and collection.
 When dynamic mode is enabled, the collection defined here will be used as a fallback.

 - `mappingFile` *(string)*: Path to a [JSON schema](http://json-schema.org/) to be used for type mapping purposes.
 See the *Type Mapping* section for further information.